-This story is part 5 of a 7 part series which chronicles the re-development of the former Air Force base into the Market Common area as we know it today.
-Our history continues where we left off with the January issue.
+This story is part 5 of a 7-part series which chronicles the redevelopment of the former Myrtle Beach Air Force Base and its evolution into the Market Common from the perspective of retired Air Force Colonel Buddy Styers, executive director of the Myrtle Beach Air Force Base Redevelopment Authority.
+Our history continues where we left off with Part 4, in the January 2017 issue.

 “After we started building the Market Common,” Buddy says, “we realized, and thankfully the city also realized, that this building project was a great opportunity to add amenities that didn’t exist anywhere else in Myrtle Beach.
 Today, when you drive by the lake, you can see mothers and fathers walking their children, people sitting in bench swings— it’s the kind of scene we always envisioned for the Market Common.
 Luckily, the city shared our vision and was very interested in making that possible.”

-The city built the ball field complex, the roller skating rink, and the soccer fields— and they renovated crabtree gym— all of which have been instrumental in the growth of the Market Common and contributing to it’s wonderful, homey vibe.
+The city built the ball field complex, the roller skating rink, and the soccer fields— and they renovated Crabtree Gym— all of which have been instrumental in the growth of the Market Common by contributing to its wonderful, homey vibe.

 Additionally, Horry Georgetown Technical College played a major role in the redevelopment process.
 Through federal law, and with the approval and support of the Redevelopment Authority, the college received property in the Market Common at no cost.